guptaNswati/cloned_team01-project01/Project1Proposal.md

 This game will immerse the player in our Solar System, exploring it’s 8 planets and the force of gravity on a quest to visit all the planets.
 Through gameplay, the player will learn valuable information about each planet in our Solar System and what role gravity plays in the human endeavor of space exploration.
 However, landing on a planet is not an easy task since the player’s trajectory is affected by the force of gravity, emanating from each planet and the Sun.

-The final product will be used by any person interested in exploring the Solar System on their own computer--no need for a spacesuit!
-The information gained by playing this fun and educational game will be valuable for many years to come since no change is due in the planet's’ characteristics for another 4.5 billion years...or 100 years if humans wreck the Earth.
+The final product will be used by any person interested in exploring the Solar System on their own computer — no need for a spacesuit!
+The information gained by playing this fun and educational game will be valuable for many years to come since no change is due in the planet's characteristics for another 4.5 billion years...or 100 years if humans wreck the Earth.
 Play this while you still can...

 <a name="1.2"></a>

 #### 1.2 Target Customer
 The clients of this product are parents and education institutions who wish to educate their children/students about the planets of the Solar System and the effects of gravity.

 In addition, any person interested in learning about the planets will be able to play.